Chapter 7: Exempt or Non-exempt Property

 The “necessities” of modern life can be described as property that is exempt.
 It generally refers to items that are essential for daily living and work.
 Bankruptcy law aims to get debtors out from deep debt and back on their feet.
 Bankruptcy law recognizes that taking everything away from people is counterproductive.
 Items that are not essential for daily living or working are generally considered non-exempt property.

-See also Intellectual Property Laws and Future Space Travel Safety
+See also Understanding Intellectual Property Law

 A general guideline has been established by court rulings and practice experience as to what property is exempt or not.
 Here are some examples of property that a Chapter 7 borrower will have to surrender (“non-exempt”) and property that they may keep (“exempt”) property.